Optimizing accuracy and diversity: a multi-task approach to forecast combinations: Conclusion

 \section{Conclusion}

-We present a multi-task optimization methodology to improve the forecasting performance of convex combinations of forecasting models.
+We present a multi-task optimization methodology to improve the performances of convex combinations of forecasting models.
 Building on the literature, we use meta-learning to link the features of time series with the forecasts provided by a pool of base learners.
-Our meta-learner simultaneously addresses two related tasks: combining forecasts based on their accuracy and selecting models based on their diversity.
-To accomplish this, we employ a deep neural network to jointly solve the associated regression and classification problems.
+Our meta-learner simultaneously addresses two related tasks within a multi-task paradigm. {The main task is forecast combination, while an auxiliary task provides diversity-aware supervision during training.} To accomplish this, we employ a deep neural network architecture with two branches to jointly solve the associated regression and classification problems. {The outputs of the two branches are then combined to obtain the final weights of the convex combination, with the auxiliary branch acting as a gating mechanism on the regression outputs}.
 To provide labels for the classification task, we introduce an optimization-driven approach to identify the most appropriate method for a given time series, considering accuracy and diversity among the methods in the pool.
-Experimental results on the M4 competition dataset demonstrate that this approach enhances the accuracy of point forecasts compared to state-of-the-art meta-learning methods.
-Moreover, gradient-based visual explanations provide interesting insights into discriminative regions in the input series that contribute to the network’s selection of a specific forecasting method.
+Experimental results on the M4 competition dataset {and on a large-scale traffic flow dataset} demonstrate that this approach enhances the accuracy of point forecasts compared to state-of-the-art meta-learning methods.
 Our approach presents an automated and adaptable tool for optimizing forecasting procedures, featuring the following key advantages.
 First, it relieves forecasters from the burden of filtering the methods according to diversity and accuracy criteria when conducting feature-based forecasting, as it effectively learns diversity information during training.
-Second, it can accommodate forecasts from a variety of methods, including statistical techniques, nonlinear approaches, and judgment-based forecasting.
-As a drawback, the proposed method is limited to producing only point forecasts; this motivates future research in the direction of adapting it to output interval forecasts.
-Another potential direction for future research is the extension to probability density forecasting, as described in the work by \cite{hall2007combining}.
-In this context, meta-learning could play a role in generating a weighted combination of forecast distributions from various models or in creating a weighted average of these distributions.
+Second, it can accommodate forecasts from a variety of methods, including statistical techniques, nonlinear approaches, and judgment-based forecasting. {Third, it can be readily applied to other forecasting domains, such as finance, weather, or healthcare.
+In particular, the proposed framework is not tied to a specific application setting, as it only requires a pool of candidate forecasting models and historical time series data.} The proposed method is limited to producing only point forecasts; this motivates future research in the direction of adapting it to output interval forecasts.
+Another potential direction for future research is the extension to probability density forecasting \citep{hall2007combining}.
+In this context, meta-learning could play a role in generating weighted combinations of forecast distributions from various models.
+We finally note that the proposed method identifies the same combining weights (and selected methods) for each step ahead of the forecasting horizon.
+To allow the weights to differ for different forecasting horizons, an alternative approach could involve training separate meta-learners for each horizon.
+Future research could explore the resulting trade-off between computational time and forecasting accuracy.